Bob Dylan wrote "Mr. Tambourine Man," which was originally released on his fifth album, Bringing It All Back Home

-on March 22, 1965.
-His version wasn't released as a single, but when The Byrds released their cover later in 1965, it was a transatlantic hit, topping the charts in both the US and UK.
+, on March 22, 1965.
+His version wasn't released as a single, but when The Byrds released their cover on April 12, 1965, it was a transatlantic hit, topping the charts in both the US (on June 26) and UK (on July 22).
 It's the only song Dylan ever wrote that went to #1 in America (in the UK, Manfred Mann's cover of "Quinn The Eskimo

 " also went to #1).

 Dylan claims that despite popular belief, this song is not about drugs.
 In the liner notes to his 1985 compilation Biograph, he wrote: "Drugs never played a part in that song... 'disappearing through the smoke rings in my mind,' that's not drugs; drugs were never that big a thing with me.
 I could take 'em or leave 'em, never hung me up."